 Robert Frank is an American photographer and documentary filmmaker.
-Born in Zurich, Switzerland, he emigrated to United States in 1947.
-His father was a German Jew.
-During Second World War, his family became stateless.
-They migrated to Switzerland and obtained the Swiss passport.
+Born in Switzerland, he emigrated to United States in 1947.
+His father was a German Jew and his family resided in Germany.
+During Second World War, they migrated to Switzerland and obtained the Swiss passport.

-Les Americains was first published in France in 1958 and a year later in the USA.
-Popularly known as The Americans, it was a book based on post-war photography containing still-photos from his trip around the US.
-He took his family along with him for part of his series of road trips over the next two years, during which time he took 28,000 shots.
-83 of these were selected by him for the publication.
+Les Americains was first published in France in 1958 and a year later in USA.
+Popularly known as The Americans, it was a photography journal/book about post-WWII journey though America.
+He took his family along on the road trip and extensively traveled over the next two years during which time he took 28,000 pictures.
+83 of these were eventually selected for the publication.

 The book initially received harsh criticism in the USA, where the tone of the book was perceived as derogatory to national ideals.

-The irony that Frank found in the gloss of American culture and wealth over this tension gave his photographs a clear contrast to those of most contemporary American photojournalists, as did his use of unusual focus, low lighting and cropping that deviated from accepted photographic techniques.
+The irony Frank found in that of American society gave his photos the distinct taste. he stood out among his contemporary for his taste, and so did his use of unusual focus, low lighting and cropping that deviated from accepted photographic techniques.

 Copyright @Les Americains, Frank Robert